Blog Home / Financial Terms / Unlock Competitive Advantage with Value Chain Analysis

 Understand how to identify cost savings, differentiate your offerings, and form strategic partnerships through value chain analysis

 Value chain analysis is a powerful tool that helps businesses understand the various activities and processes that go into creating a product or service.
+By identifying the individual components of their value chain, businesses can identify opportunities to create cost advantages, differentiate their offerings, and form strategic partnerships.

 In this comprehensive guide, we will explore the concept of value chain analysis in detail, including what a value chain is, how to identify primary and support activities, and how to use value chain analysis to unlock competitive advantage.
+We will also provide a fully worked example and a real-world example to illustrate the concepts covered.

 What Is A Value Chain?

+A value chain refers to the series of activities that go into creating a product or service.
+These activities can be divided into two categories: primary activities and support activities.
 Primary activities are directly involved in the production and distribution of a product or service.
 These include activities such as inbound logistics, operations, outbound logistics, marketing and sales, and customer service.

 Support activities, on the other hand, help to support and enable the primary activities.
 These include activities such as procurement, human resource management, technology development, and infrastructure.